TRACMASS/Tracmass/docs/Modules.rst

 If **ds** is smaller than any of the crossing times and equal to the time stepping, or if the trajectory is inside a convergence zone where all the crossing times are **UNDEF**.
 The trajectory remains inside the box.

+.. note :: If stream functions are computed, this subroutine will transfer the required information to compute geographical streamfunctions.

+.. important :: The north fold (**jperio**) is an important feature for original grids that are not based on latitude longitude such as the ORCA grids.
+The current version includes three possible corrections to the north fold: no correction (0), correction for ORCA1 grids (1) and correction for ORCA025 and ORCA12 grids (2).

 This module contains three subroutines:

 .. f:autosubroutine:: cross_time